-If you walk, jog, or swim, fitness trackers offer an effective way to stay accountable to your goals.
+If you walk, jog, or swim, fitness trackers can help you achieve your goals.
 Many people find these trackers provide an extra level of incentive to not to flake on their daily routine.

-Fitness trackers can do more than record your physical activity.
+These trackers do more than record your physical activity.
 Many can also monitor your heart rate, thereby enabling you to stay in the zone where you’ll maximize conditioning.
 Wearing your band overnight can also identify sleep problems.

 Perhaps the best fitness tracker in existence is the latest Apple Watch.
 But you can get most of its tracking features from a Fitbit, which can sell for one-third the price.
-And if you can forgo heartbeat monitoring, you can get everything else for free from a smartphone app.
+And if you can forgo heartbeat and sleep monitoring, you can get everything else for free from a smartphone app.
 Plus, smartphones can track your walking or running route and thereby give you a much more accurate measurement of speed and distance covered than do trackers that lack GPS.

 Swimming lends itself beautifully to fitness tracking, but you’ll of course need to choose a waterproof model.
 Here’s a roundup of all the top waterproof fitness trackers.

 Among bicyclists, fitness tracking is likewise taking off.
 If you bike regularly, consider buying a handlebar mounted unit.
 These devices track everything imaginable—distance, altitude, cadence, and more.
-Some even do navigation, although you might just be better off adding a separate mount for your phone.
+Some even do navigation, although you might prefer to simply add a separate mount for your phone.
 Here’s a review of the top bicycle fitness trackers.

 Eating and Sleeping

-The three pillars of a healthy life are fitness, good nutrition, and sufficient sleep (a good state of mind probably trumps all of this, but that’s another discussion for another time).
+The three pillars of a healthy life are fitness, good nutrition, and sufficient sleep (a happy state of mind probably trumps all of this, but that’s another discussion for another time).
 Once you’ve incorporated sufficient physical activity into your life, it’s wise to also make sure you’re getting high-quality nutrition and plenty of sleep.
 So let’s end this presentation with a look at both of these things.